The Arts in Cuban Culture : A Panoramic View of Architectural Restoration, Visual Arts, Music and Dance

 Double Rooms Only $2900 p.p. (king, queen or twin beds available)

-For customized programs for couples and smaller groups, please visit our CONTACT US page and provide all required Information.
+For customized programs for couples and smaller groups, or to organize your own group and TRAVEL FREE AS A GROUP LEADER, please visit our CONTACT US page and provide all required Information.
 You can also call us at 978-998-0039.

 DAY 1 - ARRIVAL